Odlica-inc/CV-Parsing/readme.md

 1. **Open the API through this link**: https://rapidapi.com/parsing-ai-parsing-ai-default/api/cv-parser

 #### Step 3: Subscribe to the API
-1. **Pricing**: Review the pricing plans available for the API.
-Some APIs offer free tiers, while others may require a paid subscription.
+1. **Pricing**: Review the pricing plans available for the API: https://rapidapi.com/parsing-ai-parsing-ai-default/api/cv-parser/pricing
-2. **Subscribe**: Click on the subscription plan that fits your needs.
+3. **Subscribe**: Click on the subscription plan that fits your needs.
 You may need to provide payment information if you choose a paid plan.

 #### Step 4: Obtain API Credentials
 1. **Navigate to 'Endpoints'**: Once subscribed, go to the 'Endpoints' tab on the API's details page.